Q1Media/node-style-guide/Readme.md

 ### Object / Array creation

 Use trailing commas and put *short* declarations on a single line.
-Only quote keys when your interpreter complains:
+Only quote keys when your interpreter complains.
+Also, notice the spacing on object declaration:
+There is always a space after the `:` and not one before it.
+This is the standard for creating an object through variable declaration.

 *Right:*